• Skip to primary navigation

 4.41 from 15 votes

-Easy chicken Florentine is a light and flavorful one-pot recipe ready in 30 minutes!
+Easy healthy chicken Florentine with brown rice is a light and flavorful one-pot recipe ready in 30 minutes - perfect for a busy weeknight dinner!
+(And no heavy cream needed!)

 Prep Time10 minutes mins